darkirbyy/livror/README.md

 To increment the version, use `symfony console bizkit:versioning:increment`.

+In dev environment :

-By default in dev environment, the HTTP request to Steam API is mocked with dummy data.
-To prevent this, comment the line `when@dev: *test` in `config/services.yaml`.
+- To mock the HTTP request to Steam API with dummy data, uncomment the line `when@dev: *test` in `config/services.yaml`.
+- To generate fake random data, use the Foundry Default Story with `symfony console doctrine:fixtures:load`. :warning: It will purge the database !

 ## Deploy